ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

     case prio: PrioVerifyResp;
     case hits: HitsVerifyResp;
   }
-} PAVerifyReq;
+} PAVerifyResp;
 ~~~

-Fopr each sub-request `PAVerifyReq`, the helper computes the corresponding
+For each sub-request `PAVerifyReq`, the helper computes the corresponding
 sub-response as follows.
 It first checks that checks that `PAVerifyReq.proto ==
 PAPram.proto`.
 If not, it aborts and alerts the leader with "incorrect protocol
 for sub-request".
 Otherwise, It computes the HPKE context as